FARHAN-27/Airplane-Ticket-Booking-App/README.md

-this is out 3-1 project
-with my teammate asef sami chowdhury we use flutter framewrok to build our app
+This repository contains the code for our 3-1 project, developed by me and my teammate asef sami, using the Flutter framework to build our app.

-to run:
-flutter run --flavor development -t lib/main_development.dart
+This is a booking airline ticket app where users can easily browse flights, book tickets, and manage their reservations seamlessly.